aap/debugmenu/README.txt

 The idea is that other plugins load this dll and add variables and commands to it so they can be edited from within the game.

+It is currently compatible with 1.0 US executables.

 How to install
 ==============
-Put debugmenu.dll for your game into the game's main directory.
+Put debugmenu.dll for your game into the game's root directory.
-Plugins that make use of it will load it.
+Plugins that make use of it will load it so DON'T rename the file.

 How to control